 10th Planet Jiu-Jitsu Blue Belt Requirement

-According to their site, the 10th Planet Jiu-Jitsu Academy requires white belt students to improve their endurance to advance to a blue belt.
+At the 10th Planet Jiu-Jitsu Academy, white belt students must improve their endurance to progress to blue belt.

-Indeed, they must master some attacks and escape from other positions, including the mount, back mount, and side control.
+Blue belt practitioners must have strong bottom guard defense and retention, master attacks, and escape from the mount, back mount, and side control.

 BJJ Blue Belt Promotion: The Test